Mac OS FAQ

 You can also create you own installation media, on USB using the createinstallmedia (Q.4) tool from within the installation file from the Terminal command line.

-2. What are the requirements for Mac OS Sonoma?
+2. What are the requirements for Mac OS Sequoia?

-You need a Apple iMac that has a 64 bit Intel i3, i5, i7, Xeon or Apple Silicon M1, M2, or M3 processor, manufactured from late 2018 onwards and supports 64 bit EFI and Metal.
+You need a Apple iMac that has a 64 bit Intel i3, i5, i7, Xeon or Apple Silicon M1, M2, M3 or M4processor, manufactured from late 2018 onwards and supports 64 bit EFI and Metal.

 For memory, you need at least 4 GB of RAM (8GB recommended).
 For hard disk space, you need at least 20 GB of free space to install the OS on a 256GB storage disk.